yaasiinaxmed/Real-Estate-Project-Backend/README.md

 # Real Estate Marketplace API
 ## Introduction
-The Real Estate Marketplace API is a RESTful web service that allows users to create, read, update, and delete properties in a online marketplace.
-Users can also sign up, log in, and send requests to owners.
+If you're here, you're about to explore some of the great features of the Marketplace API!
+This API enables users to do various things in the online real estate market.
+You can create, read, update, and delete properties.
+Additionally, you can register, log in, and even ask property owners questions.
+There's a lot more to discover too!
+Let's get started

 ## Authentication
 This API uses JSON Web Tokens `JWT` for authentication.
 To access protected endpoints, include the `Authorization` header in your requests with the value `Bearer <token>`, where `<token>` is the JWT obtained during the login process.

-### The base URL for the API is:
+## Base URL
 `https://real-estate-marketplace-0vnt.onrender.com/`

+## Controllers

-##### The API has two main controllers:
+The API revolves around two main controllers: the user controller and the property controller.

- the user controller and the property controller.
-The user controller handles the operations related to users, such as signing up, logging in, and updating or deleting their accounts.
-The property controller handles the operations related to properties, such as creating, reading, updating, or deleting properties, sending requests to owners, approving requests, and getting transactions.
+- **User Controller:** Manages user-related operations such as signing up, logging in, updating, or deleting user accounts.

+- **Property Controller:** Handles property-related operations, including creating, reading, updating, or deleting properties, sending and approving requests, and managing transactions.

 ### User Sign Up - POST
 #### Endpoint: `/api/users/signup`